golubitsky/blog/quotes.md

 > I would not wish to live in any different century, nor to have worked for any other.

-—_On the Aesthetic Education of Man_ (second letter), Schiller
+—Schiller, _On the Aesthetic Education of Man_ (second letter)

 > Production and ritual are mutually exclusive.

-—_The disappearance of ritual_ ("From Duelling to Drone Wars", p.
-75), Byung-Chul Han
+—Byung-Chul Han, _The disappearance of ritual_ ("From Duelling to Drone Wars", p.
+75),

 > ... the importance of contrapuntal organization in the works of Chopin or Schubert

 > The relation of species counterpoint to the voice leading of composition resembles the connection between a fundamental scientific or philosophical concept and its manifold elaborations and developments.

-—_Counterpoint in Composition_ (pp. xvi and xviii), Salzer and Schachter
+—Salzer and Schachter, _Counterpoint in Composition_ (pp. xvi and xviii)

 > It is an evil when the drama of a life does not continue in others for reason of their deafness or ignorance.

-—_Finite and Infinite Games_ (p.
-32), James P. Carse
+—James P. Carse, _Finite and Infinite Games_ (p.
+32)

 > CS folks have long sought "high level coding" as a way of expressing something that clearly begs expressing.
 I find that I can use simple C to frame out even the grandest concepts.
 It should be concrete, yet general.